rmgmachado/lmdbpp/README.md

 The LMDB environment pointer is needed when instanciating transaction_t and table_t objects.

 ### lmdb::transaction_t class
 mdbpp lmdb::transaction_t class wraps all the LMDB transaction operations. lmdb::transaction_t prevents copying, but a move constructor and move operator are provided to transfer ownwership of a transaction handle.
 Transactions may be read-write or read-only.
 A transaction must only be used by one thread at a time.
 Transactions are always required, even for read-only access.
-The transaction provides a consistent view of the data.
+The transaction provides a consistent view of the data. transaction_t desctructor will automatically invoke a transaction_t::abort() if a transaction is still active at the time the transaction object is being destroyed.

 #### transaction_t() constructor
 Create a transaction_t object.